 - Pain in the ears, face or jaw

 - Watery eyes

 For adults and teenagers, nasal congestion is frustrating, but it isn’t likely to cause any serious health problems.
 However, for babies and children, nasal congestion could significantly impact sleeping and eating.

 In terms of treating nasal congestion, simple solutions such as drinking lots of fluids, having a shower, resting a towel soaked in warm water on your forehead, taking antihistamines and positioning your head in an upright position to correct the flow of mucus through the nasal passages would be advisable.
-You could also try a humidifier or an anaesthetic nose or Ultra Chloraseptic throat spray.
+You could also try a humidifier or an anaesthetic nose or Ultra Chloraseptic throat spray, or try a nasal decongestant to address the symptoms.
 However, if you’ve had nasal congestion for a long period of time and the suitable treatments mentioned above haven’t worked, it would be advisable to seek advice from a healthcare professional.